hsureads/hsureads.github.io/_posts/2016-11-23-guest-post-the-worst-part.md

 <blockquote>Rayford had gone too far, and he had known it.
 He had glanced up at Hattie holding her hands over her ears, tears streaming down her face.
 <br>“Hattie, please don’t pull away from me.
 Please don’t think I said any of that to hurt you personally.
 Just chalk it up to somebody standing up for the rights of someone can’t defend himself - or herself.
 If you won’t stand up for your own child, somebody has to.”</blockquote>

 Yikes.

-For good measure, Jenkins also throws in a little bit of self-reflection just to make sure people knew that <strike>he</strike> Rayford knew it was controversial <strike>but he was still right.</strike>
+<p>For good measure, Jenkins also throws in a little bit of self-reflection just to make sure people knew that <strike>he</strike> Rayford knew it was controversial <strike>but he was still right.</strike></p>

 <blockquote>Rayford had been angry with himself.
 Why couldn’t he learn?
 How could he sit there spouting all that?
 He believed it, and he was convinced it was God’s view. [...]But he also knew she could reject it out of hand simply because he was a man.
 How could he understand?
 No one was suggesting what he could or could not do with his own body.
 He had wanted to tell her he understood that, but again, what if that unborn child was a female?
 Who was standing up for the rights of that woman’s body?</blockquote>